Banastre (1787 ship)

 Banastre (occasionally misspelled Banister), was built at Ringsend, Dublin, in 1759, though under what name is unclear.
 By 1787 she was in the hands of the Tarletons and Daniel Backhouse of Liverpool.
-She made five complete voyages in the triangular trade, transporting enslaved people from West Africa to the Caribbean.
+She made five complete voyages as a Liverpool-based slave ship in the triangular trade, transporting enslaved people from West Africa to the Caribbean.
 On her first voyage an incident in which one enslaver fired on her led to a landmark court case.
 A French warship captured her in 1793 as she was on her way from West Africa to Jamaica on her sixth voyage transporting captives.

 Career

 Banastre underwent a thorough repair in 1784.
 After Parliament passed the Registry Act (1786), the Tarletons and Backhouse registered her at Liverpool (Reg. №87 of 1787).
 She entered Lloyd's Register in 1787 with J. Kenedy, master, Tarleton & Co., owners, and trade Liverpool-Africa.
 Between 1787 and 1792, Banastre made five voyages transporting captives from West Africa to the West Indies.

 1st enslaving voyage (1787–1788): On 31 March 1787 Captain Henry Kennedy sailed from Liverpool, bound for Calabar, where she would acquire captives.
 At some point on the voyage out Thomas Smith replaced Henry Kennedy.